SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ## Nested functions (local functions)

-Let’s consider the following function which calculates area of a circle:
+Let’s consider the following function which calculates the area of a circle:

 ![](/assets/chapter-10-images/15.Nested-functions-01.png)